 After a single compound has been extracted by synthesis or extraction, the next step is structure determination.
 The structure of the target compound is determined by studying the proton environment using 1H-NMR to determine the structure of the target compound.

 In chemical research, NMR is used frequently.
-So we need to learn the principles of NMR.
+So you need to learn the principles of NMR.
 Here we have explained it in as simple and straightforward a way as possible, so let’s learn about it, including why we use NMR.